Amanda Rheaume Album Release w/ Mitchell Makoons

 Strange And Unusual-Rock Show

 Starting off with the young, emerging and promising We’re Only Here For The Snacks, an electronic rock mix band who bring a spirited energy to the stage.
-Next, we transition into the veteran group of Teacher Feature Featuring Teachers, who with a combination of dance rock and pop rock will blow your mind.
-With years of experience under their belts and a confident, audience-capturing stage presence.
+Next, we transition into the veteran group of 3/40, who with a combination of old and new performers can play amazing covers of dance rick and pop rock, that will blow your mind! with years of experience under their belts and a confident, audience capturing stage presence these talented musicians will leave you awe struck!
 Thirdly, we move on to the highlight of the night, STRANGE AND UNUSUAL.
 Strange and Unusual are a combination of energy filled hard rock, punk rock, soft rock, blues rock, psychedelic rock and prog rock.
 This show will take you on an adventure from epic piano riffs to fiery guitar solos to the slide whistle?
 You can find everything here at the Wecc’s show Strange And Unusual featuring Teacher Feature Featuring Teachers featuring We’re Only Here For The Snacks!

 Strange And Unusual